mesopelagique/ChatGPT4D/README.md

 see [test.4dm](Project/Sources/Methods/test.4dm) for a full example

-For instance I ask if ChatGTP known the 4D Language (to code for me)
+For instance I ask if ChatGTP know the 4D Language (to code for me)

 <img width="480" alt="ChatGTPAbout4D" src="https://user-images.githubusercontent.com/59135882/208221693-5748f2a7-98c0-471c-89f5-f3a7111aa2b0.png">